Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Callback Templates.md

 - `noteType` - The note type to check.
 - `isSustainNote` - Checks if the note is a sustain note; Returns a `boolean`.

+### goodNoteHitPost(membersIndex, noteData, noteType, isSustainNote)
+> **Note**: `Function_Stop` is able to be used on this callback, BUT weirdly enough, it is only used to prevent the HScript version from getting called; For the HScript version to work, Lua version must be returning `Function_Continue`.

+Triggered after `goodNoteHit`.

+Has the same parameters as `goodNoteHit`.

 ### opponentNoteHit(membersIndex, noteData, noteType, isSustainNote)
+> **Note**: `Function_Stop` is able to be used on this callback, BUT weirdly enough, it is only used to prevent the HScript version from getting called; For the HScript version to work, Lua version must be returning `Function_Continue`.

 Triggered if the <ins>opponent hits a note</ins>.

+Has the same parameters as `goodNoteHit`.

+### opponentNoteHitPost(membersIndex, noteData, noteType, isSustainNote)
+> **Note**: `Function_Stop` is able to be used on this callback, BUT weirdly enough, it is only used to prevent the HScript version from getting called; For the HScript version to work, Lua version must be returning `Function_Continue`.

+Triggered after `opponentNoteHit`.

 Has the same parameters as `goodNoteHit`.